 Being mobile responsive should be a priority for your business.
 Over 54% of all web traffic comes from smartphones and tablets, according to Statista.
 You want to provide a great experience for mobile site visitors.

 Thankfully, if you own a Shopify store, every Shopify theme is automatically optimized to be displayed properly on every device.

 If you want to check if your website is responsive, just drop your URL into Google’s mobile-friendly test tool.

 20. Optimize your website’s loading times

-The easiest way to check how long your online store takes to load is by using Google’s Pagespeed Insights tool.
-Pagespeed Insights will give you a detailed report of how fast your website loads, along with any issues that you can resolve to improve your load times.
-Alternatively, you can also use load time evaluation tools like WebPageTest and Pingdom.
+The easiest way to check how long your online store takes to load is by using Google’s PageSpeed Insights tool.
+PageSpeed Insights will give you a detailed report of how fast your website loads, along with any issues you can resolve to improve your load times.

 While optimizing your store’s load times can be a complicated process, there are a couple things to always keep in mind.
 The size of your images can have a significant impact on how quickly your website loads.
 Try to compress and optimize every image using a tool like ImageOptim.
 ImageOptim strips away all of the unnecessary data in every image file, resulting in a much smaller file size with no noticeable visual difference.

-Additionally, for Shopify store owners, try uninstalling any apps that you’re no longer using as these apps can still put an additional load on your website even if they’re disabled.
+Additionally, for Shopify store owners, try uninstalling any apps that you’re no longer using, as these apps can put an additional load on your website, even if they’re disabled.

 More experiments, higher conversion rates